jkohlin/wordpress-basics/2-ecosystem-media.md

 	add_image_size( 'my-custom-imageversion', 1280, 1020, false )

-*Arguments are name, width, height, crop*
+*Arguments are version name, width, height, crop*

 Outputing an image (`any-template.php`):

 	wp_get_attachment_image( 321, 'my-custom-imageversion' )

+*Arguments are attachment ID, version name*

 When uploading an image into the Wordpress Media Library, a series of events is going to occur: